servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

     we don't recommend to use this syntax, and there is a high likelihood we'll discard it in future (eliminating one extra check for something no one uses is always a good thing).
-* Computed service methods may call each other.
+* `[ComputeMethods]` may call each other.
 When this happens, a dependency between corresponding computed instances is created automatically.
   * They don't have to share the same container to be able to call each other; same is relevant for almost anything else in Fusion.
-  * It's ok for computed service method to call itself recursively, though keep in mind that longer dependency chains mean longer invalidation and larger set of instances to keep in RAM.
+  * It's ok for compute method to call itself recursively, though keep in mind that longer dependency chains mean longer invalidation and larger set of instances to keep in RAM.